NatashaRy/house-price-predictor/README.md

 - **Emojis used in the dashboard**: [Windows Emojis](https://getemoji.com/) for a playful and user-friendly design.
 - **Icons in the navigation menu**: [Google Material Icons](https://fonts.google.com/icons?icon.set=Material+Symbols&icon.style=Rounded) for a clean and modern look.

 ## Acknowledgements
 This project would not have been possible without the support and guidance of the following individuals and resources.
 Their contributions were invaluable in ensuring the success of this project.

-- My mentor **Mo Shami** for supporting and encurage me during this project, I wouldn't have gotten through this without him.
+- My mentor, **Mo Shami**, for supporting and encouraging me throughout this project.
+I couldn't have completed it without him.
 - I also want to thank my friends and family for supporting me and giving me the time I've needed to finish this project.